chrismdp/chrismdp.github.com/_posts/2017-11-19-why-ealdorlight-kickstarter-might-have-failed.markdown

 ---
 layout: post
-title: "Why Ealdorlight's Kickstarter might have failed"
+title: Why Ealdorlight's Kickstarter might have failed
-date: 2017-11-19 22:17:16 +0000
+date: 2017-11-19 22:17:16.000000000 +00:00
-image: /files/games-you-should-make.png
+image: "/files/games-you-should-make.png"
 categories:
 - products
 - ealdorlight
 - sol trader
 - game development
 - indie games
 - revelation games
 - kickstarter
+redirect_from:
+- "/2017/11/why-ealdorlight-kickstarter-might-have-failed"
 ---
 ![Ealdorlight Banner](/files/el-banner.jpg)

 It’s now been over three months since the end of the [Ealdorlight Kickstarter campaign](https://www.kickstarter.com/projects/chrismdp/ealdorlight).
 I've deliberately been taking some time to think and learn from the fact that it didn't reach the target, and to work out what to do next.
 Frankly, I was pretty upset that the campaign didn't make it, and it's taken a while to get over it.